KOLYAPAVL/Install-Django-On-Production/README.md

 ```
 1) My project will be in /home/www/projects/project - (pls. remember this path)
+   mkdir projects
+   cd projects
+   mkdir project
+   cd project

 2) In project directory I'm creating virtual env, you can do this like this:
    python3.7 -m venv env

    And activate it